RabahRahou/RabahRahou/README.md

 👋 Hi, I’m Rabah Rahou

 💡 About Me:
-I’m a Data Science and FinTech enthusiast currently pursuing a Bachelor’s degree in MIAGE (Méthodes Informatiques Appliquées à la Gestion des Entreprises) at Université de Rennes.
+I’m a Data Science and FinTech enthusiast currently pursuing a Bachelor’s degree in MIAGE (Méthodes Informatiques Appliquées à la Gestion des Entreprises) at Rennes's University.
 My goal is to apply data-driven solutions in financial services, risk modeling, and predictive analytics.

 🔍 What I’m Learning: